 - Add chicken stock if necessary to prevent any burns

-- Next, add chicken stock or water (about 2 cups or enough to cover chicken.
+- Next, add chicken stock or water (about 2 cups or enough to cover the chicken.
 Add chicken bouillon, and squash.
 Bring to a boil and let it simmer until sauce thickens, it might take about 20 or more depending on the type of chicken used.
 Throw in okra, continue cooking until desired texture is reached about 5 minutes or more

 - Adjust for salt, pepper and stew consistency.